wp-plugins/better-bandsintown/readme.txt

 Embed Tour Dates from Bandsintown.com without having to deal with CSS (or an ugly widget).

 = Planned features =
-* Different themes (For example: light theme)
+* More themes
-* Customizable widget
+* Customizable widget and shortcode

+= Know issues =
+* The widget doesn't like narrow spaces

 == Installation ==